MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-subscribing-to-events.md

 There can be multiple subscribers to the same event from various locations in the application code.
 When an event is raised, the subscriber methods are run one at a time in random order.
 You cannot specify the order in which the subscriber methods are called.

 Be aware that changing the state may not only impact the publishing code but other subscribers as well.

-> [!NOTE]
->  Subscriber methods cannot access the sender and or access global variables.

 ## Creating an event subscriber method
 You create an event subscriber method just like other methods except that you specify properties that set up the subscription to an event publisher.
 The procedure is slightly different for database and page trigger events than business and integration events because business and integration events are raised by event publisher methods in application code.
 Trigger events are predefined system events that are raised automatically on tables and pages.